“Leave them. They’ll have some there. Let’s travel light,” said my husband, referring to our son’s set of buckets and spades.

 A video of the children was taken each day.
-On the first day the children appeared confused and bored as they peered apprehensively around their big empty classroom.
+On the first day, the children appeared confused and bored as they peered apprehensively around their big empty classroom.

 But, by the second day, the kids were playing with chairs and blankets, making dens by draping blankets over tables and weighing them down with shoes.

 Soon they started running around the room, chatting and laughing excitedly.
-By the end of the third month they were engaged in wildly imaginative play, able to concentrate better and communicate more effectively.
+By the end of the third month, they were engaged in wildly imaginative play, able to concentrate better and communicate more effectively.

-During exploration mode a child asks: “What does this toy do?”
+During exploration mode, a child asks: “What does this toy do?”

 And in play mode, a child asks: “What can I do with this toy?”.

-It is during play mode that creativity, imagination, initiative and adaptability thrive.
+It is during play mode that creativity, imagination, initiative, and adaptability thrive.
 When children are confronted by too many toys, they spend more time exploring and less time playing.

 “As you decrease the quantity of your child’s toys and clutter, you increase their attention and their capacity for deep play.”Kim John Payne

+The great irony is that, as a modern parent, it feels as though it is more difficult to have fewer toys in our homes than more.
 Having fewer toys, just as reducing our kid’s schedules, screen time or simplifying their lives, takes an intentional approach in our “more must be better” society.
 It’s hard to swim against the tide of the mainstream, but the juice sure is worth the squeeze.